SCCapstone/StyleMail/README.md

 ## Setup

 After cloning the repo:
+There are no setup steps that must be taken before running the web application for the first time after cloning the repo.

 ## Running

-To run the app from the cloned repo:
+To run the app from a cloned repo:
+1.) cd into the stylemail folder that is in the root directory
+2.) use the 'npm start' command to run the React app in development ment
+3.)
+Open http://localhost:3000 to view the app in your internet browser

 # Deployment